DOWNLOAD THE APP

 A permanent increase in your protein intake can go a long way in helping keep off the excess weight.

 Protein also serves as a natural source of energy.
-Failure to consume a diet that would provide adequate energy to the body, as is the case during fasting or weight loss programs, would cause the body to use its own functional protein to compensate.
+Failure to consume a diet that would provide adequate energy to the body, as is the case during fasting or weight loss programs, would cause the body to use its functional protein to compensate.

-Since there is no extra protein in the body, enzymes and muscles break down protein in order to yield amino acids to provide energy or synthesize glucose.
+Since there is no extra protein in the body, enzymes and muscles break down protein to yield amino acids to provide energy or synthesize glucose.
 This would ensure a continuous supply of glucose to the cells.

 Protein provides strength to tissues that suffer from constant wear and tear, like skin.
 Collagen is a fibrous protein that is found in abundance, which provides the necessary strength to these skin cells.